georgesepetadelis/JavaInstaller/README.md

-# JavaInstaller
+# Java Installer
-Java Installer for Ubuntu
+run `sh javainstaller.sh` on the location when you have downloaded the `javainstaller.sh` file